 It is important to highlight that Advise contains much of the information in KeanWISE but in a more easily accessible format.
 Advisors will still access KeanWISE complimentary to Advise to review course evaluations and lift holds.
 To access Advise, click on "Advisor Experience" from the Quick Links on the Kean Homepage.
-Additional information related to navigating Advise, can be found via the following link:
+Additional information related to navigating Advise, can be found on the Institutional Effectiveness website for Advise support.